chrisjeng/shrugdude/README.md

 1. `Ctrl + Alt + L`
 2. `Ctrl + C`

-(no mouse clicking necessary, and you're ready to paste him!)
+This will pop out your `List.txt` and copy shrug-dude to the clipboard.
+No mouse clicking necessary, and you're ready to paste him!